 Sharon Salzberg is a beloved meditation teacher who co-founded Insight Meditation Society in 1974.
 She overcame her own childhood of loss and turmoil.
-In this book she introduces her readers to a 28-day meditation practice.
+In her book Real Happiness: The Power of Meditation, she introduces her readers to a 28-day meditation practice.
 The book includes a CD with guided meditation exercises.

 “Mindfulness isn’t about getting anywhere else.
 Mindfulness means paying attention in a particular way: on purpose, in the present moment, and non-judgmentally.”

 Jon Kabat-Zinn is an American Professor and creator of the Stress Reduction Clinic and the Center for Mindfulness in Medicine, Health Care, and Society at the University of Massachusetts Medical School.
 He is credited with bringing the Eastern practice of meditation to Western secular practices within the mental health field.